 Then there is the challenge of scaling – probably one of the biggest issues with any cryptocurrency.
 As mentioned earlier the price-stability nature of the stablecoin should dissuade investors from putting their money into it.
 But to make use of stablecoins technology in various innovative applications, it needs investments in millions, even billions.
 Therefore the stablecoins need to reach a level where liquidity is deep enough to support that.
-This can put a cap on how fast stablecoin can grow.
+This can put a cap on how fast stablecoins can grow.

 Other stablecoins looking to replace Tether as a liquid proxy may run into problems, as Tether had a good head start, and it has held its peg to US dollars quite reliably so far.

-Stablecoin has all the right ingredients to become that desired crypto coin that we dream about.
+Stablecoins have all the right ingredients to become that desired crypto coin that we dream about.
 But the technology is still in its infancy.
 You may say that Tether has come up a long way, so much so that it has laddered itself up into top 10 cryptocurrency.
 But even Tether has a lot of issues to resolve before it truly becomes what it has set to become.
 As for the other stablecoins, they can learn their way up by observing the example of Tether, and make the market competitive enough to quicken the innovation.